-Considered the father of modern science, Galileo Galilei (1564-1642) made major contributions to the fields of physics, astronomy, cosmology, mathematics and philosophy.
-He invented an improved telescope that let him observe and describe the moons of Jupiter, the rings of Saturn, the phases of Venus, sunspots and the rugged lunar surface.
+Galileo Galilei (1564-1642) is considered the father of modern science and made major contributions to the fields of physics, astronomy, cosmology, mathematics and philosophy.
+Galileo invented an improved telescope that let him observe and describe the moons of Jupiter, the rings of Saturn, the phases of Venus, sunspots and the rugged lunar surface.
 His flair for self-promotion earned him powerful friends among Italy’s ruling elite and enemies among the Catholic Church’s leaders.
-His advocacy of a heliocentric universe brought him before religious authorities in 1616 and again in 1633, when he was forced to recant and placed under house arrest for the rest of his life.
+Galileo’s advocacy of a heliocentric universe brought him before religious authorities in 1616 and again in 1633, when he was forced to recant and placed under house arrest for the rest of his life.

 Galileo’s Early Life, Education and Experiments

 Galileo Galilei was born in Pisa in 1564, the first of six children of Vincenzo Galilei, a musician and scholar.
-In 1581 he entered the University of Pisa to study medicine, but was soon sidetracked by mathematics.
+In 1581 he entered the University of Pisa at age 16 to study medicine, but was soon sidetracked by mathematics.
 He left without finishing his degree (yes, Galileo was a college dropout!).
 In 1583 he made his first important discovery, describing the rules that govern the motion of pendulums.